Ellynnn/docs-sqlpay/docs/integration/hrms/e-leave/app-usage.md

 ## Leave Balance

 ### Employee
-User can view leave balance of different year by navigating to different year
+User can view leave balance of different year by navigating to different year and tap on each leave balance card to view the leave applied respectively

 ![leave-balance-employee](../../../../static/img/integration/hrms/e-leave/leave-balance-employee.png)